-Who is eligible for Medicaid in the West Virginia?
+Who qualifies for Medicaid in West Virginia?

 Learning “Who is eligible for Medicaid?” begins with understanding the different categories of potential beneficiaries covered by Medicaid.
 Categories make it easy for both applicants and officials to determine if an applicant has the potential to qualify for benefits.
 For example, pregnant women or women in need of treatment for certain types of cancer are eligible.
 Additionally, children or families with children under the age of 18 are also eligible to learn how to apply for Medicaid assistance.
 Furthermore, individuals will meet Medicaid eligibility requirements if they receive Supplemental Security Income (SSI), have disabilities or are in need of medical care.
 Note that in 2010, Medicaid eligibility requirements expansion under the Affordable Care Act aimed to cover more low-income individuals.
 West Virginia expanded coverage based on the guidelines set by the ACA.